8K - The Future of Television Arrives

 This is the year for 8K, with products, content, infrastructure and consumer awareness driving the TV Industry.
 With the 8K Association’s recent announcement of a new 8K Performance Standard, integrators and manufacturers salivating at the latest display technology.
 LG is already there.
 At CEDIA Expo, the company showed its new 88-inch LG 8K OLED TV with 33.2 million densely packed pixels that produce hyper-realistic images with higher perceived brightness and contrast, sharper edges, greater depth of field, and greater tonality.

 Over the past year television manufacturers Samsung, Sony, and LG have rolled out premium 8K sets, and retail brands such as Hisense and TCL have previewed upcoming 8K offerings at tradeshows, while 4K sets and HDR technologies have become ubiquitous.
 One recent study from research firm Futuresource Consulting estimates that between now and 2023 8K product shipments are expected to increase exponentially at 130% per year by 2023 from just 200,000 units sold in 2019.
 It’s one of several studies commissioned and released recently addressing opportunities around 8K product sales in the consumer market.
-Despite the obstacles regarding the availability of 8K content, which analysts commonly cited as a pain point, sales of 8K TVs are expected to grow over the next several years.
+Despite concerns over the availability of content, the 8K video format is expected to experience a slow and steady growth as manufacturers aggressively roll out products, meaning sales of 8K TVs are expected to grow over the next several years.

 To dive a little bit deeper into the newest advancement in TV resolution technology lets evaluate why by comparing previous enhancements in the industry.
 Resolution is made up of pixels, or microscopic squares.
 In a 1080p Full HDTV, there are 1,920 horizontal by 1,080 vertical pixels.
 When TV technology improved to 4K, more pixels were added in the same space, making for a much sharper and more detailed video picture.
 The resolution on a 4K TV is technically 3,840 x 2,160 and the term “4K” comes by rounding the horizontal pixel count up to 4,000, or 4K.